Which quartic double solids are rational?: Quartic double solids and conic bundles

 On the other hand, assigning the weights $\wt(x)=2$ and $\wt(y)=1$, and using equations~\eqref{eq:q2}, \eqref{eq:q3} and~\eqref{eq:q4}, we rewrite~\eqref{eq:degeneracy} as

 where

 and every monomial of $F_{\geqslant 5}$ has weight at least $5$.
 It is straightforward to check that the polynomial~$F_4$ is not a square.
-This means that the curve $C$ has a tacnode at~$\xi$. \end{proof}
+This means that the curve $C$ has a tacnode at~$\xi$ in Sub-subcase II.2(b); this follows either from an explicit analytic change of coordinates, or from a sufficient condition for a curve to have a tacnode, see \cite[Theorem~II.13.2]{AVGZ}.
+Thus we have completed Subcase~II.2, Case~II, and the proof of the proposition. \end{proof}

 \begin{remark} If $O_S$ is the only singular point of the surface $S$, then Proposition~\ref{proposition:C6} follows from a much more general~\cite[Corollary~1.11]{Sarkisov2}. \end{remark}

 \begin{lemma} In the notation of Proposition~\ref{proposition:C6}, suppose that the curve $C$ has a tacnode at the point $\xi$.
 Let $F_\xi$ be the preimage of the point $\xi$ with respect to $\pi$.
 Let $T$ be the line in $\P^2$ that passes through $\xi$ and has a local intersection number $4$ with the curve $C$ at $\xi$.
 Denote by $\mathcal{B}$ the linear system of conics in $\P^2$ that are tangent to $T$ at $\xi$.
 Let $B_1$ and $B_2$ be preimages on $X_0$ of two general conics in $\mathcal{B}$.
 Then each $B_i$ has a singularity locally isomorphic to a product of a node and $\mathbb{A}^1$ at a general point of $F_\xi$, and